 The Polio Research Committee’s call for proposals

-Research proposals that support the Polio Eradication & Endgame Strategic Plan 2013-2018 may be submitted for review and funding recommendation to the Polio Research Committee (PRC).
+The Polio Research Committee is calling for research proposals supporting the Polio Eradication & Endgame Strategic Plan 2013-2018.
+Research proposals supporting the strategic plan may be submitted to the Committee for review and funding.
 Preference will be given to proposals developed by GPEI partner agencies and their research collaborators.
-However, other institutions may also submit a proposal if it addresses our priorities.
+However, other institutions may also submit proposals if they address our research priorities.

-In order to be considered, applicants must turn in a complete research proposal by the deadline.
+In order to be considered, applicants must submit a complete research proposal by the deadline.
+To guide the development of your proposal, please read the detailed guidelines on how to prepare a proposal for submission to the Polio Research Committee.
 Applications that are incomplete or have missing parts will not be considered.
-If the proposal is considered to meet our priority, the proposal will be forwarded to the Committee for their consideration.
+If a proposal is considered to meet our priorities, it will be forwarded to the Committee for their consideration.